 - The last time we booked though a travel agent, we qualified for 2 price adjustments.
 Our travel agent got those reductions for us, but it was SOOO apparent that she didn’t really want to do it.
 I’m sure she lost commission every time our fare went down… 😦 and even though I found the reductions in fare, I couldn’t call the cruise line to get those credits to our account…I HAD to go through her.
 End result was that I was made to feel guilty every time I contacted her for a price adjustment.
 (I asked anyway because it was a family cruise – price adjustment X 4).

 NOTE: Travelocity, Kayak, Expedia etc… ARE travel agents.
 If you book through them, you will have to go through them for any changes to your reservation.
 This can be an advantage or a disadvantage depending on your perspective.
 They are HUGE companies so carry clout and offer good bargains and perks…but when you call them, you will never talk to the same person twice.
 On the ‘up side’, their call centers now takes messages and call you back eliminating the ‘forever on hold’ phenomenon… Again…it’s all a matter of preference.

-MY THOUGHTS: I have determined that for our needs, I prefer to book directly through the cruiseline myself – waiting for bargains or perks that they offer.
-Unless the incentives from the travel agent or broker are just SOOO wonderful that I simply can’t pass them up, I find it more of a hassle to communicate only through a 3rd party.
-I prefer to just do it myself.
+MY THOUGHTS: I have determined that for our needs, I prefer to book directly through the cruiseline myself – waiting for the specific promotion or sale that I like. (they’re constantly changing) Unless the incentives from the travel agent or broker are just SOOO wonderful that I simply can’t pass them up, I find it more of a hassle to communicate only through a 3rd party.
+I prefer to do it myself.

 CHOOSING THE CRUISE LINE